OzZaken/util/README.md

 Fullstack utilities repository containing a collection of useful tools and resources for efficient development workflow.

-This repository contains a collection of useful `utilities`, `code snippets`, and `resources` that I have accumulated while working as a full-stack developer.
+This repository contains a collection of useful `utilities`, `code snippets`, `scripts` and `resources` that I have accumulated while working as a full-stack developer.

 Whether you are a beginner or an experienced developer, this repository can help you become more efficient and productive.